nghianm2803/taskflow-fe/README.md

 - View all of my tasks
 - Sort all of my tasks by status, priority or deadline
 - Switch light and dark theme
+- Get notification about new comment on the task I already commented

 As a employee, I can:
 - Set up an account and log in/ out of Taskflow after receive invitation link from email